 There are many variations and techniques to apply Portuguese cobblestone.
-However, the perfect execution of the Portuguese cobblestone is made by “calceteiros” with a lot of experience and talent, as this is a unique art that requires a lot of talent.
+However, the perfect execution of the Portuguese cobblestone is made by qualified people named “calceteiros” with a lot of experience, as this is a unique and traditional art that requires a lot of talent.

 Although the cobblestone is typically Portuguese, it quickly spread to various parts of the world.

 The Portuguese cobblestone is a timeless art.
 By applying this art to your project, you are for sure creating something fantastic that will bring a new luxury to your design.
 You can create cut-to-size projects, with unique elements and how the customer desires.

 These are some of the examples located in the city of Lisbon.

 Cais do Sodré, Lisbon

 Parque das Nações, Lisbon